 123 Avenue between Laity Street and 216 Street

 The Information Session was held March 10, 2016 at Laity View Elementary School.
-View the Display Boards presented.
+View the Display Boards (PDF) presented.
 The next steps will be the installation of temporary measures, per the proposed plan.

 An interim intersection button has been installed at the intersection of 123 Avenue and Creston Street.
 This will encourage slower travel speeds on 123 Avenue.